Langhalsdino/Kubernetes-GPU-Guide/README.md

   * [Kubernetes basics - interactive tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/)

 ## Rough overview on the structure of the cluster
-The main idea is to have a small CPU only master node that controls a cluster of GPU-worker nodes.
+The main idea is, to have a small CPU only master node, that controls a cluster of GPU-worker nodes.
 ![Rough overview on the structure of the cluster, designed by Langhalsdino](resources/System-overview.jpg?raw=true "Rough overview")

 ## Initiate nodes
-Before we can use the cluster, it is important to initiate the cluster first. <br>
+Before we can use the cluster, it is important to firstly initiate the cluster. </br>
-Therefore each node has to be initiated manually and afterwards it has to join the cluster.
+Therefore each node has to be manually initiated and joined to the cluster.

-### My setup
+### Constraints of my setup
-This setup works perfectly for the described  use case - for other use cases, operating systems etc. further adaptions will be necessary.
+This are the constraints for my setup, I have been in some places tighter than necessary, but this is my setup and it worked for me 😒

 **Master**

-+ Ubuntu 16.04 with root access
++ Ubuntu 16.04
-    - I used a Google Compute Engine VM-Instance
++ SSH access with sudo user
-+ SSH access
++ Internet access
-+ ufw deactivated
++ ufw deactivated (not recommended, but for ease of use)
 + Enabled Ports (udp and tcp)
     - 6443, 443, 8080
     - 30000-32767 (only if your apps need them)